Table Of Contents

 The co-production for the latest two albums of this fantastic rock-folk band based in Cambridge, UK, has been a great experience.
 Many of the best new ideas for my mix template came from the challenges brought by this collaboration.

-For Ciara’s single, Fold, I wrote the cello part, recorded and produced the violas.
+For Ciara’s fantastic eponymous album, I wrote the cello parts, recorded and produced the violas together with Paolo Clementi.

 Also, I co-produced, mixed and mastered.